Loading...

 Correct Answer: B

-Rational: A patient with testicular torsion will have a negative cremasteric reflex and a high riding testis.
+Rationale: A patient with testicular torsion will have a negative cremasteric reflex and a high riding testis.
 There can also be profound testicular swelling and an acute onset of scrotal pain.

 Men's Health